The Road to Freedom (newspaper): History

 Following the Second Regional Congress of Peasants, Workers and Insurgents, in March 1919, the Makhnovist movement began to publish its own newspapers.
 These included the Izvestia of the Military Revolutionary Council and the Nabat, which were published in the Russian language by members of the Nabat Confederation from Kharkiv.
 These publications were printed with financial support from the Makhnovshchina, which caused relations between the Nabat and the movement's leader Nestor Makhno to strain.

 In April 1919, Peter Arshinov arrived in Huliaipole and began publication of The Road to Freedom, which became established as the main organ of the Makhnovshchina.
 As the military situation changed, the newspaper's headquarters were transferred to Oleksandrivsk and Katerynoslav.
 Writing in the paper himself, Makhno declared that the newspaper's role was to counter the anti-anarchist material in the Bolshevik press:

 During its first run in the spring of 1919, the newspaper managed to publish three issues, each with a Mikhail Bakunin quote in their headers.
 Over the subsequent months, the newspaper published a proclamation that denounced the rebel leader Nykyfor Hryhoriv and Arshinov was joined on the editorial board by members of the Nabat, including Volin and Aron Baron.

 Following the insurgent victory in the battle of Peregonovka, the Makhnovshchina took control of much of southern Ukraine.
 The reconstituted Military Revolutionary Council resumed publication of The Road to Freedom in Katerynoslav, where it published issues 4 to 42 of the newspaper, printed the movement's Draft Declaration. and published calls for the institution of workers' self-management in the region.

 In October 1919, the movement began publishing a Ukrainian language edition of The Road to Freedom (Шлях до Волі), in order to communicate more effectively with the Ukrainian masses.
 At this time, both editions of The Road to Freedom shared a building with Borotby.
-Its authors usually published their articles under psuedonyms.
+Its authors usually published their articles under pseudonyms.
 The newspapers were sold at different prices to people of different social classes.
 The young activists that distributed them encouraged readers to continue circulating them, rather than throwing them away, and pasted them onto the walls of train stations.